-No significant events have occurred subsequent to reporting date that would have a material impact on the consolidated financial statements.
+Other than these matters, no significant events have occurred subsequent to reporting date that would have a material impact on the consolidated financial statements.

 REMUNERATION REPORT (Audited)

 This report outlines the remuneration arrangements in place for Directors and Executives of the Company and the Group.
 For the purposes of this report, Key Management Personnel are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of the Group, directly or indirectly, including any Director (Executive or otherwise) of the parent entity.